ShuyangCao/open-ended_question_ontology/README.md

 ------

 ### Run our models

-Our experiments are based on `PyTorch 1.7.0` and [Fairseq](https://github.com/pytorch/fairseq) at commit `0db28cd`.
-Newer versions of Fairseq might also work.
-For graph neural networks, we use `PyTorch-Geometric 1.7.2`.

 Please download the generation models from [here](https://drive.google.com/drive/folders/1EpfamTiOosKvy_s9Bm_tW1NdtAzKpkY7?usp=sharing) and put them under `$MODEL/generation_models`.
 The binarized dataset should be under `$DATA/binarized_data`.